Masters Of Business Admin (MBA)

 MBA 674 Globalization, The New Economy and Ethics (3 credits)

 Business in the global environment is a process made up of many factors: the parts played by governments, international institutions, regulations, world monetary and trade systems, global ethics, social responsibility, cultural diversity, differences in opportunities, environmental concerns, economics development, technology, economy and education among others.
 In this course you will learn these factors, focusing upon the conflicts among beneficiaries.
-The context will be the new economy and you will examine the prerequisites for sustainable development, anticipating future global trends as well as individual, business and government reactions to globalization.
-NOT OPEN TO STUDENTS WHO HAVE TAKEN INB 640.
+The context will be the new economy and you will examine the prereqs for sustainable development, anticipating future global trends as well as individual, business and government reactions to globalization.
+Restrictions/Requirements NOT OPEN TO STUDENTS WHO HAVE TAKEN INB 640.

 MBA 678 Managing Innovation (3 credits)